 Neither internal interfaces or templates are considered a stable API.
 Please review your own customizations for every upgrade, the interface or their semantics might change without notice.

-Creating Python module¶
+Creating a Python module¶

-/usr/lib/python3.7/site-packages/) or in Weblate directory, which is
+/usr/lib/python3.7/site-packages/) or in the Weblate directory, which

-also added to the interpreter search path.
+is also added to the interpreter search path.

-setup.pyin parent directory to describe your package:
+setup.pyfile to describe the package:

-from setuptools import setup setup( name = "weblate_customization", version = "0.0.1", author = "Michal Cihar", author_email = "[email protected]", description = "Sample Custom check for Weblate.", license = "BSD", keywords = "weblate check example", packages=['weblate_customization'], )
+from setuptools import setup setup( name = "weblate_customization", version = "0.0.1", author = "Your name", author_email = "[email protected]", description = "Sample Custom check for Weblate.", license = "GPLv3+", keywords = "Weblate check example", packages=['weblate_customization'], )

-Overall your module structure should look like:
+Your module structure should look like this:

 weblate_customization ├── setup.py └── weblate_customization ├── __init__.py ├── addons.py └── checks.py

-static files served to clients.
+weblate collectstatic --noinput, to collect static files served to clients.

-Custom quality checks and auto fixes¶
+Custom quality checks, addons and auto-fixes¶